google/clspv/docs/OpenCLCOnVulkan.md

 #### Descriptor map

-The compiler can tell you what descriptor set and bindings are used for kernel arguemnts.
+The compiler can tell you what descriptor set and bindings are used for samplers in the sampler map and kernel arguments.
 Use option `-descriptormap` to name a file that should contain the mapping information.

 Example: